General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 1.4 These Terms and Conditions of Delivery shall take precedence over any General Terms and Conditions of Business or General Terms and Conditions of Purchase or Procurement etc. of the CUSTOMER.
 The CUSTOMER’s General Terms and Conditions of Business or General Terms and Conditions of Purchase or Procurement etc. shall only be binding if they have been expressly recognized by SCHMID (in whole or in part) in writing as binding contractual content.

-2.1 The contract between SCHMID and the CUSTOMER shall (only) be concluded and become legally binding when SCHMID sends written confirmation that it accepts the order (order confirmation).
+2.1 The contract between SCHMID and the CUSTOMER shall be deemed concluded and legally binding (only) upon dispatch of SCHMID’s written confirmation stating its acceptance of the order (order confirmation).

 2.2 Offers made by SCHMID that do not include an acceptance period are non-binding.

-3.1 The scope of SCHMID’s deliveries and services shall be governed exclusively by SCHMID’s order confirmation.
-If no written counter-notification is received within eight days of dispatch of the order confirmation, all specifications stated in the order confirmation shall be binding and shall be deemed to have been accepted by the PURCHASER.
+3.1 The scope of SCHMID’s deliveries and services is based exclusively on SCHMID’s order confirmation.
+If no written counter-notification is received within eight days of dispatch of the order confirmation, all specifications stated in the order confirmation shall be binding and shall be deemed accepted by the CUSTOMER.

 3.2 Deliveries, materials and/or services not explicitly included in the order confirmation shall be invoiced separately by SCHMID; this also applies in particular to any expenses for assembly, transportation, commissioning of the system and acceptance.

-4.1 The technical details, illustrations, dimensions, standardized diagrams, weights and other specifications contained in SCHMID’s advertising or documents are only binding if and insofar as they have been expressly agreed and guaranteed as binding in the order confirmation.
+4.1 The technical information, illustrations, dimensions, standard schematics, weights and other specifications contained in SCHMID’s advertising or documents are only binding if and to the extent that they have been expressly agreed and warranted as binding in the order confirmation.
 We reserve the right to make technical changes.
-Materials may be replaced by other equivalent materials at the discretion of SCHMID.
-In special cases, the PURCHASER shall request binding dimensional sketches.
+Materials can be replaced by others of the same value at SCHMID’s discretion.
+In special cases, the CUSTOMER shall be required to provide binding dimension sketches.

-4.2 The PURCHASER shall inform SCHMID in full of the functional conditions of the investment system.
-This shall apply in particular, but not only, if these deviate from the general recommendations of SCHMID or from the usual or customary conditions to be expected.
+in particular, but not only, if these differ from the general recommendations of SCHMID or from the usual or normally expected conditions.

-5. copyright and ownership of technical drawings and documents, confidentiality obligation
+5. Copyright and ownership of technical drawings and documents, confidentiality

-Technical drawings and documents handed over to the PURCHASER remain the property of SCHMID and are protected by copyright.
-Their (unaltered or altered) use and disclosure is only permitted with the written consent of SCHMID.
-The PURCHASER shall be obliged to maintain confidentiality with regard to all documents and information received from SCHMID.
+Technical drawings and documents provided to the CUSTOMER remain the property of SCHMID and are protected by copyright.
+Their use and disclosure (unchanged or modified) is only permitted with the written consent of SCHMID.
+The PURCHASER is obliged to maintain confidentiality regarding all documents and information received from SCHMID.

-6.1 Unless expressly agreed otherwise in writing, all prices are net, free carrier Eschlikon (FCA CH8360 Eschlikon Incoterms 2010), without packaging, insurance etc. and without any deductions.
+6.1 All prices are – unless otherwise expressly agreed in writing – net, free carrier Eschlikon (FCA CH- 8360 Eschlikon Incoterms 2020), excluding packaging, insurance, etc. and without any deductions.

 6.2 All ancillary costs, e.g. for freight, transport, insurance, export, transit, import and other permits and certifications, shall be borne by the PURCHASER.
 SCHMID shall be entitled to make subsequent charges at any time.